 Screen readers first read images or graphics, say ‘image’ or ‘graphic,’ and then read alternative text descriptions.
 As it tends to skip and miss images that do not have alt text, you must provide alt text for images and graphics.

-As screen readers read the text linearly, always keep audio and video descriptions concise and to the point.
+As screen readers read the text linearly, keep audio and video descriptions concise and to the point.
 Doing this helps get your point across to the visitor using minimal words.

 Properly organize page content using headings